lingua-libre/RecordWizard/README.md

 - "Create a new generator" help page: https://lingualibre.org/wiki/Help:Create_a_new_generator

 ## Acknowledgments
-- Development of this extension was originally funded by a grant of the Wikimedia Foundation (January -> July 2018)
+- Development originally funded by a grant of the Wikimedia Foundation (January -> July 2018)
+- Developement for the video recording track sponsored by Wikimédia France (2019)
-- Development was in a second time sponsored by Wikimédia France (Mars -> May 2020)
+- Development for an UI revamp sponsored by Wikimédia France (Mars -> May 2020)
+- Fix for the video recording track sponsored by University of Toulouse (April 2023)